cefriel/coney/README.md

 - Link personalization for survey delivery (users, metadata, limit to number completions)
 - Chat interface personalization (colors, logo, etc.)

-If you are interested, or if you simply want to know more, contact us visiting [coney.cefriel.com](https://coney.cefriel.com).
+If you are interested, if you simply want to know more, and/or if you need help in the survey design process contact us visiting [coney.cefriel.com](https://coney.cefriel.com).

 ### Coney In-Use

 Published studies using Coney:
-- TESS Network Motivation Survey Dataset [Data set].
-Zenodo. http://doi.org/10.5281/zenodo.3739058
+- Survey Study about Motivation for Participants in Citizen Science Projects [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.5753091
 - Ride2Rail Choice Criteria Survey Dataset [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.4593471

 To add something to the list please either submit a pull request or open an issue.